James Coigly: Envoy to England and France

 From Manchester, Coigly travelled on to London where he conferred with those Irishmen who had hastened the radicalisation of the London Corresponding Society.
-Among them were Colonel Edward Despard (who was to be executed for high treason in 1803), William Henry Hamilton (who had also engaged in "uniting" among Defenders in Ulster), brothers Benjamin and John Binns, Valentine Brown, Arthur O'Connor, John Fenwick, Alexander Galloway (president of the LCS in 1797), Jone Bone (secretary in 1797) and Thomas Evans,(secretary in 1798).
+Among them were Colonel Edward Despard (executed for high treason in 1803), William Henry Hamilton (who had also engaged in "uniting" among Defenders in Ulster), brothers Benjamin and John Binns, Valentine Brown, Arthur O'Connor, John Fenwick, Alexander Galloway (president of the LCS in 1797), Jone Bone (secretary in 1797) and Thomas Evans,(secretary in 1798).
 Resolved "to overthrow the present Government, and to join the French as soon as they made a landing in England", they financed Coigly's onward journey to France.

 Coigly travelled via Hamburg with Arthur MacMahon, a Presbyterian minister and United Irish "colonel" from Holywood, County Down.
 In Paris, Coigly described as his "good fortune" to meet again with James Bartholomew Blackwell, now a French officer and a veteran of Hoche's Irish expedition, who provided him protection.
 Coigly had an audience with Talleyrand.
 But he met with suspicion from Edward Lewins who, seconded by Wolfe Tone, was recognised as the official United Irish delegate in the French capital.
 Lewins position had been challenged by the arrival from the United States in June 1797 of the more impatient Napper Tandy, and was weakened by the sudden death, in September, General Hoche their key ally in the French leadership.
 Siding with Tandy, Coigly resolved to secure in Dublin Lewins's replacement.
 On 30 November 1797 Coigly crossed to London via Hamburg where he stayed some days with Samuel Turner of Newry, the United Irish representative in the city.
-Turner was a British informer so that on his arrival in England, Coigly's every move was monitored by Bow Street Runners.
+Turner was a British informer so on his arrival in England, Coigly's every move was monitored by Bow Street Runners.

 On 3 January 1798 at Furnival's Inn, Holborn, Coigly met with united delegates from London, Scotland and the regions.
-Styling themselves national committee of the United Britons they voted a solidarity with the United Irishmen, an address that Coigly and Benjamin Binns carried to Dublin.
+Styling themselves the national committee of the United Britons they voted solidarity with the United Irishmen, an address that Coigly and Benjamin Binns carried to Dublin.
 It was widely circulated among the United Irish and encouraged their military preparations.
 Lord Edward Fitzgerald granted Coigly a commission to replace Lewins in Paris with Arthur O’Connor.
 Coigly returned to London in the first week of February.
 He met with the north of England radicals en route, informing them that this would be his last visit; if he returned it would be to see the Tree of Liberty planted in Manchester.